unknown321/wampy/angry_about/sepples.md

 C++ unless performance is critical.
 Hopefully Carbon will take its place: code looks cleaner and tooling is expected to be on Go level.
 Perhaps it was my mistake of having expectations before using C++11 without 10+ years of commercial experience.

+On the other side, modern languages are nice, because they were made with intention to be friendlier than C++.